fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 The fragments <i><strong>are not</strong></i> defined in the GraphQL schema, but in the client.
 The fragments must be declared when the client uses them for queries.

-In princible we could declare the fragment with each query like so:
+In principle, we could declare the fragment with each query like so:

 ```js
 const ALL_PERSONS = gql`